Naau te rourou, naaku te rourou, ka ora ai te iwi.

 Kei te pai is self funded, so can only offer our contributors a modest fee for their mahi, but are working towards paying a living wage.

-Kei te pai publishes work we are passionate about that is bold, challenging and a fuck u to the neo-colonial hetero patriarchy.
+Kei te pai is committed to imagining a new more just world and publishes and support mahi that we are passionate about that is bold, challenging and a fuck u to the neo-colonial hetero patriarchy.

 Aroha mai, aroha atu